Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 </p>
 <p>
-  This service should initialize the HealthTracker before the completion of the initialization of the SDK.&nbsp;
+  This service should initialize the HealthTracker before the completion of the initialization of the SDK.
 </p>
 <p>
   There should be a feature flag to enable/disable health checks.
-The default value is true.&nbsp;
+The default value is true.
 </p>
 <p>
   After completion of the SDK initialization, the service should create an instant